unpywall/unpywall/docs/cli.rst

 Command-Line-Interface
 ======================

-unpywall comes also with a command-line-interface that can be used to quickly look up a PDF or to download free full-text articles to your device.
+unpywall comes with a command-line-interface that can be used to quickly look up a PDF or to download free full-text articles to your device.

 First of all, you need to set up your credentials to access the Unpaywall service.